eranif/codelite/docs/docs/plugins/remoty.md

 - Choose `Edit codelite-remote.json`
 - Edit the file (update the commands, delete unwanted entries etc)
 - Save the file
-- CodeLite will prompt to you reload the workspcae, accept the offer
+- Once this file is saved a workspace reload should be done

-The skeleton file looks like this:
+Fo example, when using `C++`, the skeleton file should look like this:

 ```json
 {